 Step 2: Open the Battery Compartment

 Locate the device with the weak battery and open the battery compartment.
 You may need a flat-head screwdriver to open the door.
-If the device is a smoke alarm or motion sensor, rotate it counterclockwise by 90 degrees and turn it over.
+If the device is a smoke alarm or motion sensor, rotate it counterclockwise by 90 degrees to release it from its mounting ring, and turn the unit over.
 The battery is in the back.

 Step 3: Insert New Batteries